score-json/json/TSF/trustable/assertions/TA-SUPPLY_CHAIN.md

       path: ./TSF/trustable/assertions/TA-SUPPLY_CHAIN-CHECKLIST.md
 ---

-All sources for nlohmann/json library and tools are mirrored in our controlled environment.
+All sources for nlohmann/json and tools are mirrored in our controlled environment.

-nlohmann